State By State Guide To Legal Online Gambling

 As with most of these questions, the answer is that it depends.
 If you use a major, reputable offshore sports betting site like Bovada or MyBookie, then your money and personal information will be completely safe.
 If you elect to try smaller, less established sportsbooks, you may be opening yourself up to exploitation.

 How To Get Online Gambling Legalized In Your State

-If you want to see online gambling legalized within your state so you can buy some lottery tickets online or wager a few dollars on your favorite team, you’ll want to get in touch with the office of your local representatives and express to them that you strongly support legalizing online gambling.
+If you want to see your state become a state with legal online gambling so you can buy some lottery tickets online or wager a few dollars on your favorite team, you’ll want to get in touch with the office of your local representatives and express to them that you strongly support legalizing online gambling.
 Every major change starts with minor grassroots action, so don’t think that just because you only have one voice it means you are powerless.
 If you have no luck in organizing to convince your representatives that legalized gambling is an important issue to focus on, donate, canvas, table, and do everything in your power to support another candidate who will.
 Representatives are supposed to represent the interests of their constituents, so you aren’t doing your civic duty if you aren’t working as hard as you can to make sure your interests are heard.